brocaar/chirpstack-docs/docs/gateway-bridge/gateway/tektelic.md

 ---
-description: Configure the Tektelic Pico IoT Gateway to work with the ChirpStack Gateway Bridge.
+description: Configure the Tektelic gateways to work with the ChirpStack Gateway Bridge.
 ---

 # Tektelic